-4. Reconciliation Figure 2 shows the two jobs series adjusted to take into account the measurable factors causing differences between the Labour Force Survey (LFS) and workforce jobs (WFJ) statistics.
-Once these factors have been taken into consideration, the adjusted LFS estimate of total UK jobs is lower than the adjusted WFJ estimate, by 703,000 (2.0% of the LFS total).
-Labour Force Survey and workforce jobs estimates of jobs adjusted for measurable differences, thousands (seasonally adjusted), UK, December 2012 to December 2018 Figure 2: Latest adjusted workforce jobs estimate 2.0% higher than adjusted LFS jobs estimate Labour Force Survey and workforce jobs estimates of jobs adjusted for measurable differences, thousands (seasonally adjusted), UK, December 2012 to December 2018
+Figure 2 shows the two series adjusted to take into account the measurable factors causing differences between the Labour Force Survey (LFS) jobs and workforce jobs (WFJ) statistics.
+Once these factors have been taken into consideration, the adjusted LFS estimate of total UK jobs is lower than the adjusted WFJ estimate by 1.046 million (3.0% of the LFS total).
+Figure 2: The latest adjusted workforce jobs estimate is 3.0% higher than the adjusted Labour Force Survey jobs estimate Labour Force Survey and workforce jobs estimates of jobs adjusted for measurable differences, seasonally adjusted, UK, December 2013 to December 2019 Figure 2: The latest adjusted workforce jobs estimate is 3.0% higher than the adjusted Labour Force Survey jobs estimate Labour Force Survey and workforce jobs estimates of jobs adjusted for measurable differences, seasonally adjusted, UK, December 2013 to December 2019

-Source: Office for National Statistics - Labour Force Survey The difference between the adjusted LFS and WFJ estimates (703,000) is beyond the likely bounds of the sampling variability of the difference.
-The approximate sampling variability (95% confidence interval) is roughly plus or minus 270,000.
-It should be noted that the adjustments are themselves subject to a margin of uncertainty and there are other factors causing differences between the two sources, which have not been adjusted for.
+Source: Office for National Statistics - Labour Force Survey The difference between the adjusted LFS jobs and WFJ estimates (1.046 million) is beyond the likely bounds of the sampling variability of the difference.
+The approximate sampling variability (95% confidence interval) is roughly plus or minus 305,000.
+It should be noted that the adjustments are subject to a margin of uncertainty and there are other factors causing differences between the two sources, which have not been adjusted for.
 However, we do not expect uncertainty around the adjustments and other sources of discrepancies to be enough to change the general conclusion.
-There are about 20 additional factors that could explain the remaining difference between the LFS and WFJ estimates.
+There are about 20 additional factors that could explain the remaining difference between the LFS jobs and WFJ estimates.
 As well as sampling variability, they include, for example, timing effects.
 The LFS estimates are averages for three-month periods, whereas business surveys measure the number of jobs on a particular day.